Shotley CP School's offer for

 - Teachers will differentiate the curriculum and plan activities and include a variety of resources, including the use of any additional adults, to support each child so that they are able to achieve (personalised learning).

-- If teaching is having little impact on progress, and your child has difficulty in Reading, Writing or Maths, or has Social or Emotional and Behaviour difficulties, then further assessments, observations and interventions will be planned by the SENCO in collaboration with the class teacher, and delivered by a trained teaching or higher level teaching assistant, overseen by the class teacher.
-This could be in a group or on an individual basis.
+- If teaching is having little impact on progress, and your child has difficulty in Reading, Writing or Maths, or has Social or Emotional and Behaviour difficulties, then further assessments, observations and interventions will be planned by the SENCO in collaboration with the class teacher and parents are fully informed of this and how they can also support their child.

 - Targets will be set in an Support Plan and shared with you.
 Suggestions for supporting your child will be included and will be imperative in helping your child achieve their full potential.
 These suggestions may include investigating other considerations such as taking your child for a sight or hearing test.